pradiptak29/rockPaperScissorPyGameWithGUI/README.md

 # rockPaperScissorPyGame
-It is a childhood game Rock-Paper-Scissor implemented using Python programming language.
+It is a childhood game: Rock-Paper-Scissor, implemented using Python programming language.